- City Services

-The suppression division is staffed with 30 positions.
-This provides two 3 person engine companies that are staffed with a Fire Captain, Fire Engineer, and Firefighter / Paramedic.
-We also staff a one person squad which carries specialized tools and equipment that are not carried on our fire engine.
-A Battalion Chief with a command vehicle rounds out the on duty minimum staffing of 8 personnel per day.
+The suppression division is staffed with 38 positions.
+This provides three 3 person engine companies that are staffed with a Fire Captain, Fire Engineer, and Firefighter / Paramedic.
+We also have a brand new ladder truck housed at station 2 that can respond to many kinds of incidents.
+A Battalion Chief with a command vehicle rounds out the on duty minimum staffing of 9 personnel per day.
 This division provides all emergency response resources, maintains operational readiness through facility and apparatus maintenance, individual and team training, pre-planning and by participating in mutual aid response in the Tahoe Basin as well as the State.
 The fire department has relatively young members within the department and within each rank.
 Emergency response, Fitness and Training are the priorities within the suppression division.

 Fire Special Operations